Skip to main content

 • Ordering exact amounts: Always round up.
 A second delivery fee ($75–$150) costs more than an extra half yard of topsoil.

 • Using fill dirt as topsoil:Fill dirt is cheap but has no nutrients.
 Plants won't grow well in it.
 Topsoil is the top 4–12 inches of natural soil, rich in organic matter.
+If you need to raise grade first, use fill dirt as the base layer and cap with topsoil on top.

 • Skipping soil testing:If you're starting a lawn or garden, a $15 soil test tells you exactly what amendments you need.
 Many extension offices offer them free.